daza67/sip_tools/README.md

-Simple python script to reboot a Polycom Phone from IP address.
+sip_notify_reboot.py is a simple python script to reboot a Polycom Phone using SIP Notify message.